RobertBurrellDonkin/library-management-system/README.md

   of validation.
 Consistency with Java collection leans towards returning a value.
   * Let's go with consistency for the moment.
 * For consistency with Java collections, removeBook will return a boolean
+* Let's assume that the efficiency of searches like findBooksByAuthor are less important than simplicity and maintainability.
+We have the option of adding a front side cache to improve search performance later.
+We'll just use a filter.